formal-land/coq-of-hs-experiment/README.md

 ## 🎁 Contribute

-You can open a pull request or create an issue.
-The code is under AGPL license.
+You can contribute by opening a pull request or creating an issue.
+The code is under the AGPL license.

 ## 🌍 Related

 This project is only an experiment.
 There are more complete projects:

 - [🐓 hs-to-coq](https://github.com/plclub/hs-to-coq) another project to translate Haskell code to Coq.
-This translation is more hight-level: for example it keeps the types.
+This translation is more high-level: for example it keeps the types.
 - [💧 Liquid Haskell](https://en.wikipedia.org/wiki/Liquid_Haskell) using [SMT solvers](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories) to verify Haskell programs.